Mathematical methods in region-based theories of space: the case of Whitehead points: Spaces of Whitehead points

 Let us observe that Whitehead's abstractive sets are sets of regions that satisfy Grzegorczyk conditions \eqref{r0}, \eqref{r1}, plus non-minimality constraint:

 Thus, it is immediate that if the Boolean contact algebra in focus is atomless, then its Grzegorczyk representatives must be abstractive sets.
-A less obvious conclusion is that in every atomless contact algebra, every G-representative must be a~Whitehead representative of a point either.
+A~less obvious conclusion is that in every atomless contact algebra, every G-representative must be a~Whitehead representative of a point either.
 To see this, let us couch---after \citeauthor{Biacino-Gerla-CSGWDP}---a~mathematically satisfactory definition of a~Whitehead representative and a~Whitehead point.

-Unlike the covering relation on Grzegorczyk representatives, covering on abstractive sets does not have to be an equivalence relation since it is not in general symmetric.
-However, it is reflexive and transitive.
-Moreover, by means of the covering relation---similarly as for G-representatives---we can define the relation of mutual covering $\sim$ whose intended meaning is a representation of the same geometrical figure in space.
-I.e., assuming that $\Abs$ is the family of abstractive sets of regions, then for $A_1,A_2\in\Abs$:
+Unlike the covering relation on Grzegorczyk representatives, covering on abstractive sets does not have to be an equivalence relation since it is not generally symmetric.
+However, it is reflexive and transitive, so it gives rise to the following equivalence relation\footnote{Recall that $A_1\covers A_2$ means $A_1$ \emph{covers} $A_2$.}:

-We may say that in the case $A_1\sim A_2$, the objects $A_1$ and $A_2$ are \emph{similar}.
-Of course, unlike G-representatives, they do not have to represent the same precise \emph{location}, and the idea is to identify those that do.
-The reader will easily check that similarity is an equivalence relation, and so in Whitehead's spirit we can define geometrical objects as equivalence classes of abstractive sets with respect to similarity, i.e., as elements of the family $\Abs/_{\mathord{\sim}}$.
+In the case $A_1\sim A_2$, we say that the objects $A_1$ and $A_2$ are \emph{similar}.
+The intended meaning of \emph{similarity} is a representation of the same geometrical figure in space.
+Of course, unlike G-representatives, abstractive sets do not have to represent the same precise \emph{location}, and the idea is to identify those that do.
+As $\sim$ is an equivalence, we can define---in Whitehead's spirit---geometrical objects as equivalence classes of abstractive sets with respect to similarity, i.e., as elements of the family $\Abs/_{\mathord{\sim}}$.
 This family equipped with the following binary relation:

 is a~partially ordered set (i.e., $\trianglerighteq$ is reflexive, anti-symmetrical, and transitive).